-Instead of letting all of your money sit in a checking account or a low-yield savings, you could diversify your portfolio and invest a portion of your money in a Betterment Smart Saver account.
+Instead of letting all of your money sit in a checking account or a low-yield savings, you could diversify your portfolio and invest a portion of your money in a Betterment Cash Reserve account.

-Betterment is offering a rate of 2.00% APY when you open an Smart Saver Savings Account with an opening deposit of any amount.
+Betterment is offering a rate of 0.30% APY (variable) when you open an Cash Reserve (formerly, Smart Saver) Account with an opening deposit of any amount.
 This account type is available online-only, nationwide.

-In this article, we’ll review what Betterment Smart Saver is and how their investment strategy could help you grow your savings faster and retain its value.
+In this article, we’ll review what Betterment Cash Reserve is and how their investment strategy could help you grow your savings faster and retain its value.

-Betterment Smart Saver is a robo-advised investment account where you can grow your funds in low-risk investments (such as government bonds).
-Depending on your age and risk tolerance, Betterment Smart Saver automatically invests and re-balances your money in a variety of index funds and bonds.
+Betterment Cash Reserve is a robo-advised investment account where you can grow your funds in low-risk investments (such as government bonds).
+Depending on your age and risk tolerance, Betterment Cash Reserve automatically invests and re-balances your money in a variety of index funds and bonds.

-The following short-term bonds comprise the Smart Saver account type:
+The following short-term bonds comprise the Cash Reserve account type:

 - 80% – U.S. ST Treasury Bonds

 - 20% – U.S. ST Investment Grade Corporate Bonds

 The U.S. government issues these bonds to investors to borrow money.
 In exchange, the government issues a return on that investment.
 Upon purchase, the investor is given a predetermined interest rate until the bond matures.
 Because the bonds are backed by the U.S. government, the risk and volatility associated with these bonds are considered to be low.